mila3245/Comfort-food-project1/README.md

 Self Reflection:

 ●	What Went Well
-●	What Did not go well?
+●	What Did not go well
-●	What can I improve for next time?
+●	What can I improve for next time

-Self reflection Link
+Self Reflection Link
-	What went well?
-What Did not go well?
-What went well?
 CuiRong Li
 Kamila Swiader
 Uzoamaka Metu